A record of storms survived and horizons still calling

 Motion returns.

-The horizon reappears.
+The horizon opens.

-That is where recovery begins.
+That is recovery.

 Where the Story Thins